ahmedabassi/fb-scraper/readme.md

 ##    -4- access APIs through URL: localhost:8000/docs

+The APP will save the following attributes: post URL, post text, posting time, post image link, likes count, comments count, shares count

-#Available routes:
+# Available routes:

-/scrape-page?page_name="public page name"&page_scroll_cnt="how many pages to scroll through" : scrape a public page and save data to postgresql DB
+## /scrape-page?page_name="public page name"&page_scroll_cnt="how many pages to scroll through" : scrape a public page and save data to postgresql DB

 !the bigger the "page_scroll_cnt" the more times it will take for scraping to be executed and saved in DB

-/pages : view all scrapped pages
+## /pages : view all scrapped pages

-/check-db : check how many rows we have in the table (for checking if the API works)
+## /check-db : check how many rows we have in the table (for checking if the API works)

-#Remarks
+# Remarks
 !no need to provide credentials, I have already created a test account !env.py file in alembic folder was altered according to app's needs